What I do...

 I'm a relentless explorer; experimenting and being curious about new innovative ways of following my inner creator.
-From when experimented with mark making and painting out of necessity as a child; I didn't have the prililedge privilege of art brushes, canvas, paints.
-I salvaged bits of wood, made implements, sought old dried up cast off paints.
+Even as a child I experimented with how to make textural marks and as I grew I salvaged bits of wood, made implements, sought old dried up cast off paints.
 Anything to follow what to me was as natural and necessary as breathing...creating art.

-The tools and techniques I use today as as varied as then, although now I have the luxury of being able to purchase the most glorious brushes and sometimes find myself taking a moment to just hold and savour the feel of a 'proper' brush at rest in my palm.
+The tools and techniques I use today as as varied as then, although now I have the luxury of being able to purchase the most glorious brushes and materials.

-Because of this need for close connection, everything is created by hand...yes all the stitching!
-I may at some point in the future, decide to incorporate a free motion machine but it's not where my connection lay at this moment...to the randomness and imprecise nature of hand stitch, so I can't imagine ever stepping too far away from 'hands on'.
+Because of this need for close connection, everything is created by hand...yes all that stitching!
+I may at some point in the future, decide to incorporate a free motion machine but it's not where my connection sits at this moment...to the randomness and imprecise nature of hand stitch, so I can't imagine ever stepping too far away from 'hands on'.

 Although I create many paintings; whether as a commissioned piece or not, I also spend time around textiles and fibre.

 My recent works have been in textile sculpture; a very intensive process but producing very dramatic and striking artworks.